 TOM: Remember, you can do it yourself ...

-LESLIE: But you don’t have to do it alone.
+LESLIE: But you don’t have to get it on alone.

-( Copyright 2018 Squeaky Door Productions, Inc. No portion of this transcript or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc .)
+( Copyright 2019 Squeaky Door Productions, Inc. No segment of this transcript or audio enter may be reproduced in any format without the represent written permission of Squeaky Door Productions, Inc .)